DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### BrianKit3POC_Copy
 - There's a point you can fall out the map
 - Corners of the map should not be completely unlit

+### BrianArmory
+- The lighting and pathing kinda draws the player to go all the way up,